trenskow/isvalid/README.md

 ## `post`

-`post` are for usage when the possibilities of the validation schema falls short. `post` basically outsources validation to a post function.
+`post` can be used when the possibilities of the validation schema falls short. `post` basically outsources validation to a functions.

 > The `type` validator becomes optional when using `post`.
-You can completely leave out any validation and just use a `post` validator.
+You can completely leave out any validation and just use a `post` (or `pre`) validator.

 ### Example